 ARTICLE 34 OCCUPATIONAL HEALTH AND SAFETY

-34.01 The Parties agree that the Employer is bound by the Alberta Occupational Health and Safety Act, and the Government of Alberta Occupational Health and Safety Program.
+34.01 The Parties agree that the Employer is bound by the Alberta Occupational Health and Safety Act and Code, and the Government of Alberta Occupational Health and Safety Program.

 34.02 Protective clothing and safety equipment shall be supplied by the Employer as required by the Alberta Occupational Health and Safety Act and Radiation Health Protection Act and any regulation or amendment thereto.